tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Eclipse JKube](https://github.com/eclipse/jkube) :fire::fire: - Tools and plugins for Java developers that help you create container images along with the required manifests to deploy your applications to Kubernetes.
 - :green_heart:[garden](https://github.com/garden-io/garden) :fire::fire::fire::fire::fire: - Garden provides production-like Kubernetes testing environments for integration tests, QA, and development.
 - :green_heart:[gefyra](https://github.com/gefyrahq/gefyra) :fire::fire::fire: -Gefyra blazingly-fast, rock-solid, local application development ➡️ with Kubernetes.
+- :green_heart: [Kanvas](https://kanvas.new) :fire::fire::fire: - A comprehensive suite of collaborative tools for designing, deploying and managing cloud-native infrastructure.
 - :green_heart:[ko](https://github.com/google/ko) :fire::fire::fire::fire::fire: - `ko` is a tool for building and deploying Golang applications to Kubernetes.
 - :green_heart:[Konfig](https://github.com/cloud66-oss/konfig) :fire: - Konfig is a Kubernetes friendly Rails gem.
 It can load configuration and secrets from both YAML or folders with individual files and present them to your application the same way.
 - :green_heart:[kubevious](https://github.com/kubevious/Kubevious) :fire::fire::fire::fire: - Kubevious renders all configurations relevant to the application in one place.
 That saves a lot of time from operators, eliminating the need for looking up settings and digging within selectors and labels.